This website uses cookies to improve functionality and tailor your browsing experience.

 http://www.research.lancs.ac.uk/portal/en/people/katerina-panagaki(4ace866a-bc56-4f91-a0db-492a8e6217f7).html

 Dr Katalin Ujhelyi Gomez, NIHR ARC NWC MIDAS Research Associate in the Department of Primary Care and Mental Health, University of Liverpool.
-Katalin is a mixed methods researcher with a counselling and psychology background and experience in behaviour science.
+Katalin is a mixed methods researcher with a counselling and psychology background.
+She is currently training to be a health psychologist to extend her research work into practice and help people live a better-quality life through the application of behaviour science.
+She believes that a person’s ability to change behaviour is not only individual responsibility, but it is key to consider the person’s context, such as where they live or work, their financial situation, or what systems and governments can do to enable their citizens to lead a healthier lifestyle.
 She has conducted research primarily in substance misuse, and comorbid substance use and mental health problems, in addition to the multimorbidity of mental health problems and alcohol attributable non-communicable diseases.
-She has experience in conducting systematic reviews, identifying behaviour change techniques (general and alcohol-specific), designing and evaluating interventions, and patient and public involvement.
+She has experience in conducting systematic reviews, designing and evaluating interventions, and patient and public involvement and engagement.
 She has also conducted research around building resilience with reference to COVID-19 geographies to provide recommendations on strengthening resilience in British Cities for future pandemics.
 Her other COVID-19-related study explored the social and psychological factors of COVID-19 specifically in the Liverpool City Region.
-Katalin has a research interest in the increase of wellbeing and resilience, positive psychology, strengths-based approaches, and social prescribing.
+Katalin’s current research interest is moving towards helping people eat in a way that is better for both human and planetary health. @UjhelyiGomez; https://www.liverpool.ac.uk/population-health/staff/katalin-ujhelyi-gomez/

 Dr. Misael Anaya-Montes, Senior Research Associate in the Division of Health Research at the Lancaster University.